 Pan American Aviation Day was founded by US President Franklin Roosevelt.
 It was first celebrated in 1940.
 Today, like many years ago, Americans and people from all over the world remember the date and continue to tell others about it.
 The holiday emphasizes the importance of the development of aviation in the states of the Pan American Union.
 The mission is simple: to unite people of different cultures and establish communication for new achievements.

 Amazing things about planes:

 Learn more about aviation at Pan American Aviation Day.
 Gather with friends and visit museums.
 Buy a plane ticket and go to a distant city.
-Help to cope with the fear of flying to people around you.
+Help the people around you to cope with their fear of flying.